No 'boots on the ground' in Iran dispute, Trump says; cites 'unlimited time' for new deal

 U.S. allies warn that an increase in tensions could accidentally lead to war.

-Iran and world powers including the United States who signed the nuclear pact needed to find a way back into talks to defuse tensions, French President Emmanuel Macron said on Wednesday.
+Iran and world powers including the United States who struck the nuclear pact needed to find a way back into talks, French President Emmanuel Macron said on Wednesday.

-“I believe the escalation, sanctions on top of sanctions, provocations, the military build-up, is extremely dangerous because it could ignite the region, it could lead to over-reactions,” Macron told Japanese broadcaster NHK on the eve of a G20 summit in Osaka.
+“I believe the escalation, sanctions on top of sanctions, provocations, the military build-up, is extremely dangerous because it could ignite the region, it could lead to over-reactions,” he told Japanese broadcaster NHK before a G20 summit in Osaka.

 “When confidence is lost, you need little gestures to reduce tensions.”